Burke Costanza & Carberry LLP, Merriville/Valparaiso,

 LADOS, Crown Point, IndianaLADOS’ (Lake County Court Administered Alcohol and Drug Service Program) Mission is “to improve the quality of life by enhancing the health, safety, well-being and education needs of North Township residents through professional service that is effective, efficient and accountable.”

 What students can expect while interning?
-Our Missions are to educate our clients of the hazards and negative consequences associated with substance abuse and impaired driving, to promote safe and responsible choices, to motivate for behavior change, and to contribute to personal and public safety.
-Our Goals are to reduce alcohol- and drug-related criminal activity, the frequency and severity of substance abuse, and to improve the quality of life of our clients, their family members and the public by guiding substance abusers towards long term sobriety and overall life improvements.
+Their Missions are to educate clients of the hazards and negative consequences associated with substance abuse and impaired driving, to promote safe and responsible choices, to motivate for behavior change, and to contribute to personal and public safety.
+Goals are to reduce alcohol- and drug-related criminal activity, the frequency and severity of substance abuse, and to improve the quality of life of our clients, their family members and the public by guiding substance abusers towards long term sobriety and overall life improvements.
 LADOS professional staff work with each client to develop therapeutic and individualized intervention plans designed to change substance abuse patterns and lifestyle choices.
-Our pledge is to continue ongoing Program development, intervention initiates, and referral services supporting a Safe, Sober and Drug Free lifestyle in our continuing Mission to prevent repeat offenses and save lives.
+Their pledge is to continue ongoing Program development, intervention initiates, and referral services supporting a Safe, Sober and Drug Free lifestyle in our continuing Mission to prevent repeat offenses and save lives.